mkornfeld/hugo_profile/content/blogs/nlp_negation.md

 |  4 |           0 | 4625 | 764 |  375 |  88 | 241 | 311 |    0 |   0 |    0 |   0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |
 |  5 |           0 | 2178 |  94 | 3919 |   2 |  22 |  67 | 4230 |   0 |    0 |   0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |    0 |

-## Building the Models
+## Preparing the Models

 ### Splitting the Data
-When training the models, one problem that I ran into was the length of time it took to train the models: because there were `362116` datapoints, it took a long time to fully train the machine learning model.
-As a result, I sampled the data dowwn to `10%` of that size by randomly choosing a subset of the data.
-I think split the data up with an `80/20` split.
+When testing the different models and debugging the methods to call the models, I used a subsample of the full dataset for faster debugging.
+Hence, I created `df_sample` below.
+However, for training, I used the full dataset and set `frac=1`.
+I then split the data up with an `80/20` split.

 ```Python
 df_sample = df_data.sample(frac=0.1,random_state=42)